wizardofozzie/alphabear-solver/README.md

 # Alphabear Solver

+*Modified from [here](https://github.com/tom-sherman/alphabear-solver) for use with iOS Pythonista 3*

 A simple python script that is intended to be used to solve game boards on the mobile game [Alphabear](https://play.google.com/store/apps/details?id=com.spryfox.alphabear&hl=en) by Spry Fox.